bamthomas/aioimaplib/README.rst

 ----------------
 Sometimes you break things and you don't understand what's going on (I always do).
 For this library I have two related tools:

+.. role:: bash(code)
+   :language: bash

-- ngrep on the imap test port : sudo ngrep -d lo port 12345
+- ngrep on the imap test port: :bash:`sudo ngrep -d lo port 12345`
 - activate debug logs changing INFO to DEBUG at the top of the mock server and the aioimaplib